temporalio/documentation/docs/go-workflows.md

 There may be scenarios where you need to retry a Workflow's execution from the very beginning.
 In this case, you can supply a Retry Policy when you start the Workflow.
 However, the intention is that Workflows are written such that they would never fail on intermittent issues.
-[Activities](/docs/go-activities) are made available to handle that kind of logic, and thus retrying Workflows is rare.
+[Activities](/docs/go-activities) are made available to handle that kind of logic, and thus retrying Workflows is rare and does not happen by default.
 The exceptions tend to be [cron scheduled Workflows](#cron-schedule) or some other stateless always-running Workflows that benefit from retries.

 :::note